 Speaking of lipstick, you should pay special attention to your makeup.
 If you’re a makeup enthusiast, you probably already have your favorite brands and your makeup style, and it shouldn’t be too difficult for you to pick your bridal look.
 If, on the other hand, you don’t wear makeup as often but would like to wear some on your wedding day, you should start preparing a couple of months in advance.
 There’s a lot to consider and your professional makeup artist and you should work together on your look.
 The location, the wedding theme, the wedding dress and hairstyle all play an important role when it comes to makeup look, and you shouldn’t look at yourself in the mirror on the big day and look disappointed.
 Do a mock wedding day makeup a few weeks before to make sure you are on the same page with your artist.

-No matter how much makeup you’re wearing and how quality it is, unless your skin is healthy, you will not look radiant.
+No matter how much makeup you’re wearing and how quality it is, unless your skin is healthy and treated with quality skincare, you will not look radiant.
 Skin preparations should start months in advance: you should remove your makeup before going to bed (no excuses!), cleanse and moisturize every day, use gentle exfoliators, and apply hydrating and nourishing masks regularly.
 You should also start getting regular facials at least a couple of months before the big day, and even try some homemade masks for your skin type.

 The dates on the calendar are closer than they appear, or so they say, and it’s easy to lose track of time when you have a lot on your mind.
 Even though weddings give brides so many things to worry about, you should always make your own health and well-being a priority.
 It’s going to be one of the best days of your life, and you don’t want all the stress to eat away at your happiness, so start your beauty preparations on time.